 The six of us then gathered outside on the tarmac where a sizeable crowd of spectators was gathering to watch our take-off.
 Sid, our captain, was beginning to look very worried.
 This was critical.
-We needed the 24 volt battery on line in order to operate the contactor that would bring the 96 volt battery on line - and we needed both batteries to start the aircraft engines.
+We needed the 24 volt battery on line in order to operate the contactor that would bring the 96 volt battery on line - and both batteries had to be on line to turn over the aircraft engines.
 None of us had ever experienced this problem before, nor had we even practised such an eventuality in the flight simulator.
 The emergency drills in the aircraft manual assumed that because a serviceable 24 volt battery supply was absolutely critical to the operation of the aircraft, one would always be available.

 After a few minutes, as we were trying to work out what to do next, an airport vehicle with flashing lights appeared at high speed.
 A flustered air traffic controller came over to us.
 "Will you be long?", he asked.
 "We've scheduled flights waiting to depart and you're blocking the runway."